-Political Spending Disclosures
+Current Political Spending Disclosures

-In light of the good faith actions already taken by management, the Company's significantly improved ratings relative to other companies, and the low level of shareholder support at the 2015 annual meeting, the Company's Board of Directors believes that the additional disclosures called for by this proposal are not in the best interests of the Company or its shareholders for the following reasons:
+In light of the political spending disclosures already provided by the Company and its current disclosure ratings relative to other companies, the Company's Board of Directors believes that the additional disclosures called for by this proposal are not in the best interests of the Company or its shareholders for the following reasons:

-- the Company's current political contributions approval and compliance procedures, as described below, are sufficient to ensure accountability and are properly disclosed; - our disclosures already fall within the mid-range of other companies as rated by the CPA-Zicklin Index; - expanding our disclosures, including adding information on trade association participation, would work to our competitive disadvantage, could be misleading or susceptible to misuse, and may not even be possible given that some of the information sought is in the hands of third parties; and - the requested disclosures would expend valuable Company resources on a matter that is not significant for Emerson and is not of great importance to the majority of Emerson shareholders, at a time when management attention and

-Company resources would be better focused on matters more pressing to the Company's performance and of more benefit to all shareholders.
+- the Company's current political contributions approval and compliance procedures, as described below, are sufficient to ensure accountability and are properly disclosed; - our disclosures already fall within the mid-range of other companies as rated by the CPA-Zicklin Index; - expanding our disclosures, including adding information on independent expenditures, payments to 501(c)(4) organizations and participation in trade association, would work to our competitive disadvantage, could be misleading or susceptible to misuse, and may not even be possible given that some of the information sought is in the hands of third parties; and - the requested disclosures would expend valuable Company resources on a matter that is not significant for Emerson and is not of great importance to the majority of Emerson shareholders, at a time when management attention and Company resources would be better focused on matters more pressing to the Company's performance and of more benefit to all shareholders.

-The information described below is disclosed on our website at www.emerson.com, Investors, Corporate Governance, Political Contributions, and include disclosures added in 2014 detailing the Company's contributions to candidates and causes.
+The information described herein is disclosed on our website at www.emerson.com, Investors, Corporate Governance, Political Contributions.